 Enter Bird's Name in Search Box:

-Eiders adapt to the arctic regions and cold waters they live in, having very fine plumage, known as eider down.
+The eiders adapt to the arctic regions and cold waters they live in.
+They have very fine plumage known as eider down.
 These birds have some of the most colourful and contrasting plumage of all the birds in North America.
-Identified by their large bills, the King Eider has the most unusual look with an enlarged bill in its breeding season.
+Identified by their large bills, The King Eider is identified by its large bill which give it a most unusual look, featuring an enlarged bill in breeding season.